 Travel Insurance Tips

-Medipac International Inc. (Medipac) has been providing third party administration and insurance services to groups, associations, companies and individuals for over 20 years.
-As a well-established, independent corporation, we strive for the highest levels of customer service and maintain strict policies and procedures surrounding the privacy of our clients' personal information.
+Medipac International Inc. has been providing third party administration, insurance products and services to groups, associations, companies and individuals for over 25 years.
+As a well-established, independent group, we strive for the highest levels of customer service and maintain strict policies and procedures surrounding the privacy of our clients' personal information.
 We view our clients as our most valuable assets, and do not sell or distribute our clients' personal information to any unrelated or un-affiliate third party.
-Information is collected for proprietary use of Medipac, its affiliates and partners to offer insurance and ancillary products and services to our clients and prospective clients.
+Information is collected for proprietary use of Medipac, its affiliates and partners to offer insurance and ancillary products and services to clients and prospective clients.

 Why Medipac Collects and Discloses Personal Information